hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 ##### Step 2: Running JavaScript Corpus Collection & Localizing Tracking and Functional JS Code
 - Create new tmux session for running **JavaScript Corpus Collection & Localizing Tracking and Functional JS Code** using this `tmux new -s client` command.
 This will automatically join the session as well.

-- Now run `cd Control/webpage-crawler-extension` and then once you are inside the directory, simply run `./client.sh` to start crawler.
+- Now run `cd Control/webpage-crawler-extension` and then once you are inside the directory, simply run `bash client.sh` to start crawler.

 It involves crawlling the landing pages of 10 sample websites listed in 'Control\webpage-crawler-extension\csv\test.csv', then label it using filter lists, print the number of tracking and functional requests count in control setting, eventually run SBFL.py to generate tracking score for other configurations.